DeepakGowda-Official/Quick_Bill/README.md

 ✔️ **Dynamic Inventory:** Add, update, and sell products on the go.
 ✔️ **Bill Generator:** Generates neat bills instantly with all item details.
 ✔️ **Role-Based Login:** Admin and staff interfaces keep operations secure.
-✔️ **Session Data Handling:** No database setup required—ultra-lightweight!
+✔️ **Firebase Data Handling:** Real-time data management using Firebase.
 ✔️ **Smooth UI:** Gradient color designs for a clean and modern experience.

 ---